paritytech/substrate-debug-kit/README.md

     -o, --output <FILE>                      Json output file name. dumps the results into if given.
 ```

+> **NOTE**: You must have a locally running node.
+For now, this code only attempts to connect to a local node (`127.0.0.1:9944`).

 # Phrag.. what?

 Read more about the phragmen's method [here](https://wiki.polkadot.network/docs/en/learn-phragmen).
-What this code implements is the sequential method with
+What `substrate/core/phragmen` code implements is the sequential method with
 two iterations of postprocessing.
 This is fixed for now, since it is also fixed in srml-staking and
 might change over time.

+The repository is just an RPC wrapper around the code in substrate.

 ## FAQ